stanfordnlp/stanza/README.md

 ## Setup

-StanfordNLP supports Python 3.6 and above.
+StanfordNLP supports Python 3.6.8 or later and 3.7.2 or later.
 We strongly recommend that you install StanfordNLP from PyPI.
 If you already have [pip installed](https://pip.pypa.io/en/stable/installing/), simply run
 ```bash
 pip install stanfordnlp
 ```